AndreaRamirezH/LabWebsite/research.md

 @def title = "Research"
 @def tags = ["research"]

+# What we do
-# Computational and engineering principles of neural circuit function
+Our lab studies computational and engineering principles of neural circuit function.

 ## Brain Machine Interfaces (BMIs)
 -